Orindatus Simon Bolivar Wall

-Orindatus Simon Bolivar Wall, known as O.S.B.
-Wall (1825–1891), was an American attorney and politician who was born into slavery but, during the American Civil War, became the first black man to be commissioned as captain in the Regular U.S. Army.
+Orindatus Simon Bolivar Wall (August 12, 1825 – April 26, 1891), also known as O.S.B.
+Wall, was an American attorney, politician, and former military officer.
+He was African American and born enslaved but, during the American Civil War, became the first black man to be commissioned as captain in the regular U.S. Army.
 One of several mixed-race children of a white planter, Wall and others were freed by their father, given a bequest and guardian, and sent to Ohio to be educated at Oberlin College.
 After the war, Wall read the law and passed the bar.

 Wall moved to Washington, DC, where he practiced law and was appointed as the city's first black justice of the peace and a police magistrate.
 He was twice elected to represent a white-majority district in Washington's legislative assembly.
 His family were among the elite African Americans in the capital.

 Early life and education

 Orindatus Simon Bolivar Wall was born in Rockingham, North Carolina, the mixed-race son of a white planter, Stephen Wall, and his slave Priscilla.
 She had four children by Wall: O.S.B., Napoleon, Caroline Matilda, and Benjamin Franklin Wall.
 Wall also had a child with Priscilla's sister Jane, known as Sara (Sarah in some records) Kelly Wall.
 Wall was also involved with Rody, another enslaved woman, by whom he had two sons, John and Albert Wall.
 In 1838, Stephen Wall freed O.S.B., Napoleon, Caroline, Benjamin, and Sara, and sent them north to live in the Quaker settlement of Harveysburg, Ohio, trusting $1,000 for each child to their guardian, Nathan Dix.
 Their younger half-brothers, John and Albert, were sent to join them in 1845 after their father Stephen Wall's death.
 The bequest made the Wall children among the wealthiest residents of Oberlin.

 Wall attended Oberlin College, established a successful footwear business in the town of Oberlin, Ohio, and then read law under John M. Langston, who was also an activist abolitionist.
 He married Wall's sister Caroline in 1854.
 Wall married fellow Oberlin student, Amanda Ann Thomas Wall.